-703 Retail Floral Design and Practices III (2) CSU Lecture 1 hour; Laboratory 2 hours.
+703 Retail Floral Design and Practices III (2) CSU

 Continues Agriculture 702.
 Studies floral designing of memorial offerings, floral sprays, set pieces such as wreaths, hearts, crosses, and blankets.
 Includes a study of general shop techniques.
 As part of the course requirements, requires students to spend some time in local floral shops.